High School Fine Arts

 Creativity reigns when you let a student explore the many facets of art.
 The digital age we are in cannot replace the need for the hands-on stuff that art is at its roots.
 Be it line drawing, acrylics, photography, pottery....a Picaso, Dali, or a Disney all had their beginings as they explored this very personal relationship with the media they came to love and master.

 Our Art 1 and 2 classes teach students to express themselves in a variety mediums ranging from sketching to painting and even sculpting.
 The works of art are then submitted to various competitions.
 Our art students have experienced tremendous success as their works have been judged in competition.
-The art students also participate in a unique relationship with our drama department, providing scenery and poster art for many of our productions as well as helping with our Annual Talent Show.
+The art students also participate in a unique relationship with our drama department, providing scenery and poster art for many of our productions.

 Our state of the art Macintosh Computer Lab equips students to do complex graphic design work in both our Graphic Design class and our Yearbook class.
 These classes teach students to create art and express themselves using the powerful tools that computers provide.
 Our graphic design students have entered and won several prominent graphic design competitions and our yearbook is completely designed from scratch by our students.